Episode 2: Gang Massaman

 Originating from Persian influences and later embraced by Thai royalty, Massaman Curry is a testament to the kingdom's rich heritage and willingness to integrate and refine the flavours of foreign lands.
 The origins of Massaman can be traced back to the 17th century when Persian traders and travellers introduced their aromatic curries to the Siamese court of King Narai the Great.

 From 1350 to 1767, Massaman curry began taking on distinctly Thai characteristics during the Ayutthaya period.
 King Narai, known for his openness to foreign cultures, welcomed the Persian dish and tasked his royal chefs with adapting it to local ingredients and palates.
-The result was a curry that seamlessly blended the warm spices of the Middle East with the creamy richness of coconut milk and the bright, herbaceous flavours of Thai cuisine.
+The result was a

 Over the centuries, Massaman curry has remained a beloved dish among the Thai royal family, with each generation of monarchs refining and perfecting the recipe.
 It is said that the recipe used by the chefs at Baan Gliwang can be traced back to the kitchens of King Chulalongkorn, who reigned from 1868 to 1910 and is revered as one of the most influential Thai kings.

-"The roasting," Gai explains, "is a crucial step in unlocking the full potential of these ingredients.
+"The roasting," she explains, "is a crucial step in unlocking the full potential of these ingredients.
 It's not just about bringing out their flavours; it's about creating a harmonious symphony that will resonate in the final curry."

 “At our Hua Hin Thai restaurant, our Massaman is not a dish to be rushed," Gai says, her voice soft and reverent.
 "It's a labour of love, a testament to the depth and complexity that can be achieved in Thai cuisine."